kshutkin/slimlib/jsx/README.md

 Custom element properties are detected by the prototype-setter heuristic — pass typed values straight through JSX.

+The element body is populated on the next microtask after `render()` returns (see [Commit timing](#commit-timing)).
+This is fine for the usual case of a freshly-attached element with no consumer reading its children synchronously; install a sync scheduler if your tests need to inspect children inside the same microtask as `connectedCallback`.

 ## Benchmarks

 Real-DOM benchmarks (Chromium via Playwright with `--expose-gc`, M1 Mac, mitata `.gc('inner')` to isolate GC pauses; median of 3 runs; lower is better):